volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 };
 ```

-While this is fine for small components, like we have, remember that re-creating components from scratch (which is done when key changes) can be expensive if components are big in size.
+While this is fine for small components like we have, keep in mind that rebuilding components from scratch (which is done when we change the key prop) can get expensive if the components are large.

 ## Summary

 In this article, we learned why it is better not to use props as arguments to the **useState** hook.

-In some cases it can be done, but only if you are sure that the component should not react to the changes in props, like in our example with the initial state - if it can never be changed, it is totally fine to initialize the state using it.
+In some cases it is possible, but only if you are sure that you do not want the component to react to the changes in props, like in our example with the initial state - if it can never be changed, it is perfectly fine to initialize the state with it.

-There are a few ways to fix an issue if you encountered it:
+There are a few ways to fix an issue if you run into it:

-* Keep the state in parent component and make the child fully controlled - pass the **value** and update function to it
+* Keep the state in the parent component and make the child component fully controlled - pass the **value** and update function to it
-* Keep the state in child component and implement **useEffect**, which listens for prop updates and updates the local state
+* Keep the state in the child component and implement **useEffect**, which listens for prop updates and updates the local state
 * Destroy and re-create the child component when the prop changes

-I suggest you to stick to either of the first two solutions, depending on your requirements, since the third one can have some (rather small) impact on your application's performance.
+I suggest you stick to one of the first two solutions depending on your requirements, as the third solution may have some (rather minor) impact on the performance of your application.